-The lien stripping program is available for individuals desiring to reorganize their debt using Federal Laws under Title 11 of the United States Code.
-The mortgage removal program can only be used in the context of a reorganization, often referred to as Chapter 13(see below).
-If you own a home with more than one mortgage, you may be able to completely remove, avoid, or “strip” the second and subsequent junior mortgages from your home and county records, thus leaving only the first original mortgage!
-If you qualify, all mortgages except the first would no longer be secured by your home, and you would never make payments on those liens ever again.
+If you own a home with more than one mortgage, you may be able to completely remove, avoid, or “strip” the second and subsequent junior mortgages from your home and county records.
+Leaving only the first original mortgage!
+If you qualify, all mortgages except the first would no longer be secured by your home.
+You would never make payments on those liens ever again.
 There is nothing the creditor can do, provided you qualify for a simple three part test:

 1) The First Mortgage is equal to or higher than the fair market value of the home,